CDLUC3/dash/user-guide.md

 ![home page](https://raw.githubusercontent.com/CDLUC3/dash/gh-pages/images/userguide/home-page2.jpg)

 2. Do one of the following:
-   1. Click "Search Data" to browse all.
+   * Click "Search Data" to browse all.
-   1. Enter a search term in the box to look for specific data.
+   * Enter a search term in the box to look for specific data.
-   1. Click "Browse All Data" to browse all.
+   * Click "Browse All Data" to browse all.

 ### Browse Data

 ![browse](https://raw.githubusercontent.com/CDLUC3/dash/gh-pages/images/userguide/browse.jpg)

+### On this page:

 1. You can search all datasets in Dash by entering a term here.
 2. Use the facets on the left (Campus, Author, Keyword) to narrow down your search.